metamath/lamp-guide/docs/index.md

 > Editing in TEMP mode
 >
 > You are about to edit in TEMP mode.
-All changes you do in TEMP
+> All changes you do in TEMP mode will be erased
-> mode will be erased upon closing current browser tab.
-If you want
+> upon closing current browser tab.
-> to continue editing in NORMAL mode, please do the following actions:
 >
+> If you want to continue editing in regular mode,
+> please do the following actions:
+>
 > 1. use "Export to JSON" to copy current editor state to the clipboard;
-> 2. open a new tab (or switch to an already opened tab) with
+> 2. open a new tab (or switch to an already opened tab)
->    metamath-lamp in NORMAL mode;
+>    with metamath-lamp in regular mode;
 > 3. use "Import from JSON" to load the copied editor state from the clipboard.

 There's currently no mechanism to switch from temporary (TEMP) mode